 Cousins fined and briefly ejected, scores 55 to lead Kings

-DeMarcus Cousins returned from a brief ejection and finished with a season-high 55 points, capping a wild day for the hot-tempered big man and sending the Sacramento Kings past the Portland Trail Blazers 126-121 on Tuesday night.
-Hours after he was fined by the Kings for his profanity-laced tirade against a newspaper columnist last week, Cousins pulled down 13 rebounds and rallied Sacramento in the fourth quarter.
+DeMarcus Cousins returned from a brief ejection and finished with a season-high 55 points, capping a wild day for the hot-tempered big man and sending the Sacramento Kings past the Portland Trail Blazers 126-121 Cousins fined and briefly ejected, scores 55 to lead Kings DeMarcus Cousins returned from a brief ejection and finished with a season-high 55 points, capping a wild day for the hot-tempered big man and sending the Sacramento Kings past the Portland Trail Blazers 126-121 Check out this story on USATODAY.com: http://usat.ly/2i8ITh2 Portland Trail Blazers guard Damian Lillard, left, drives against Sacramento Kings guard Garrett Temple during the first quarter of an NBA basketball game Tuesday, Dec.
+20, 2016, in Sacramento, Calif.

 Add your comments below